Could We Eliminate Spam With DMARC?

 See, that was easy!
 Technological solution to a sociological problem, and so on.

-On another note, if you send a ~45 MB attachment to the device, apparent
+On another note, if you send a ~45 MB attachment to the device, apparently it clogs up and refuses to deliver.
+Other mail will go through without problems, but you have to call their tech support to 'force' it through.

 Re: (Score:2)